 With a page size of more than 300 KB and more than 20 HTTP requests, the home page loaded in just 0.9 seconds using the free version of GeneratePress.

-Even with premium version activated, the page loaded in just 1.2 seconds, which is quite amazing.
+Even with the premium version activated, the page loaded in just 1.2 seconds, which is quite amazing.

 But I was still not satisfied.
 So, I performed a GTmetrix speed test with all 30+ plugins activated.
 You might know that the GTmetrix speed test utilizes Google’s Core Web Vitals (CWV) parameters to measure page speed.